bruceravel/demeter/documentation/Athena/other/meta.rst

 not intended to be altered by the user.
 The one exception is the user comments area.
 In :demeter:`athena`, this is a normal text editing control into which you can type whatever you want.
-The contents of this control will be saved as user comments when the :kbd:`Save comments,light` button is pressed.
+The contents of this control will be saved as user comments when the :button:`Save comments,light` button is pressed.